-From there, I was off to Turkey, my mama’s homeland.
+From there, I was off to Turkey, my mother’s homeland.
 I had found a factory there that produced shoes for all the highest of the high-end, luxury designers.
 I learned everything I could about materials (and vegan leather!), embellishments, quality control, manufacturing from the very best professionals in the business.
 And now, I’m happy to say, the first collection of Straplets, a set of classic styles, is ready for its debut.

-Photo of the Straplets team at photoshoot
+Photo of the Straplets team at our first photoshoot

 We hope you love Straplets!